 Also of interest is that Currie has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Currie with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.06% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Currie is quite a bit lower than the national average among all cities of 21.84%: just 12.06% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Currie in 2022 was $23,786, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $95,144 for a family of four.
 However, Currie contains both very wealthy and poor people as well.